ardelato/syncpack-config-ooo-repo/README.md

 ### Description

-This is a repository to illustrate a potential bug in `syncpack` when using the `lint-semver-ranges` command with a configuration file that includes a conflicting policies in the `versionGroup`.
+This is a repository to illustrate a potential bug in `syncpack` when using the `lint-semver-ranges` command with a configuration file that includes a matching dependency policies in the `versionGroup`.

 Vice-versa, the `list-mismatches` command also seems to be affected by the `semverGroup` policies.